facelessuser/coloraide/docs/src/markdown/color.md

 ```

 By default it matches at the start of the buffer and returns a color if it finds one.
 If desired, we can do a
-`fullmatch` which requires the entire buffer match the color.
+`fullmatch` which requires the entire buffer to match the color.

 ```pycon3
 >>> Color.match("red and yellow")